Viacheslav01/RtbEx/README.md

 # RtbEx
-The sample to show how to extend RichTextBlock by an ability to support XAML bindings and auto dectect links in sourcetext.
+The sample to show how to extend RichTextBlock by the support of the XAML bindings and auto dectect links in sourcetext.